 TIME TO ACT, NOW

+MNS disorders account for a substantial proportion of the global disease burden.
+This burden has increased dramatically in the two decades since 1990, and is likely to continue to rise with the epidemiological transition from infections disease to NCDs and demographic transition in LMYs and the increase in the prevalence of a number of social determinants associated with these conditions.
+New analyses presented in this paper suggest that the mortality-associated disease burden is very large and previously under-estimated.
+This paper has also summarized evidence to document a number of effective treatment and prevention interventions that are feasible to implement across diverse socioeconomic and cultural settings for a range of priority MNS disorders.
+A critically relevant aspect of these disorders is their propensity to strike early in life, which is a key factor behind their large contribution to the global burden of disease.
 While a number of critical health system barriers need to be addressed to scale up the recommendations in this paper, country case studies (Panel 2) show that the most important drivers of change is the political will and commitment in countries and development agencies to allocate the necessary resources and provide technical leadership.

-As also emphasized in the WHO Mental Health Action Plan, this is essential to address the avoidable toll of suffering caused by MNS disorders, not least among the poorest people and least resourced countries in the world.
+The analyses presented in this DCP3 volume will by synthesized over the coming months along with the findings and recommendations of the other eight volumes with a view to informing ongoing deliberations around the implementation of the Sustainable Development Goals and other policy agendas.
+The evidence from this Volume alone makes a compelling case to scale up interventions to address the avoidable toll of suffering caused by MNS disorders, not least among the poorest people and least resourced countries in the world.
 Although our analyses have presented the strong clinical and economic evidence to back this investment, ultimately there must also be a moral case for scaling up care for the hundreds of millions of people whose health care needs have been systematically neglected and whose basic human rights routinely denied41.
-The time to act on this evidence is now.
+The time to act on this evidence is therefore now.

 [Panel 2 here]